awestover/skyspace/probabilistic_method/data/readme.aug.md

 ##### story
 <div class="rmk envbox">**Remark.**
-this part is "soggy / crumbly".
-Consider skipping straight to Chapter 1.
+this part is very soggy and crumbly.
+Consider skipping straight to Chapter 0, or even Chapter 1.
+Nevertheless I feel obligated to write an at least somewhat compelling preface, because I like to read prefaces.
+So here we go.
 </div>

 I want to read this book because I believe that it contains some really elegant